 Common Career Paths for Biller

 There are some Billers — though it's uncommon — that transition into Billing Managers, where earnings are an average $46K annually.
-Office Managers or Billing Supervisors are common next-step roles for Billers moving up in their careers; annual pay for Office Managers is $6K higher on average, and it's $9K higher for Billing Supervisors.
+It is quite typical for Billers to transition into roles as Office Managers or Billing Supervisors, where reported median earnings are $6K and $9K higher per year.

 Popular Skills for Biller

-Survey results imply that Billers put a diverse skill set to use.
-Lucky workers who know Accounts Receivable can expect a significant pay bump, scoring salaries 32 percent above average.
-Medical Coding and Bookkeeping are also correlated to pay that is above average, with increases between 6 percent and 32 percent.
-Skills that pay less than market rate include Insurance.
-Most people skilled in Billing are similarly competent in Medicaid & Medicare Billing.
+Survey results suggest that Billers put a wide range of professional skills to use.
+Lucky workers who know Accounts Receivable can expect a significant pay bump, scoring salaries 33 percent above average.
+Medical Coding and Bookkeeping are also correlated to pay that is above average, with increases between 6 percent and 33 percent.
+Skills that seem to negatively impact pay include Insurance.
+Most people who know Billing also know Medicaid & Medicare Billing.

 Pay by Experience Level for Biller